yuri-beton/task-tracker/README.md

 ```
 dotnet publish -c Release -r win-x64 --self-contained true /p:PublishSingleFile=true
 ```
 4. Add bin/Release/net8.0/win-x64/publish/ to Path.
-You can also move task-tracker.exe to C:\tools and add to Path after that.
+You can also move task-tracker.exe to C:\tools and then add to Path.

 ### Example
 ```